jfbauman/bikesharing/README.md

 ## Overview of the analysis

-My friend Kate and I took a trip to NYC last summer.
-To our suprise, one of our favorite parts was Citi Bike because it allowed us to get around the city easily and interact with the others.
-The brainstorming began to see if we could start a similiar bikeshare business in Des Moines, Iowa.
-We analyzed City Bike data and created effective visualizations to present to investors who may proved seed funding.
+Last summer my friend Kate and I took a trip to NYC.
+To our surprise, one of our favorite parts was Citi Bike because it allowed us to get around the city easily and interact with the others.
+The idea was born to start a similiar bikeshare business in Des Moines, Iowa, and so the brainstorming began.
+We analyzed City Bike data and created effective visualizations to present to potential investors.

 ## Results